 The Part II Astrophysics course is part of the Natural Sciences Tripos and the topics covered follow on from several in the first two years of the Mathematical Tripos and the Physics part of the Natural Sciences Tripos.

 The syllabus includes eight lecture courses split between the Michaelmas and Lent terms.
-These lecture courses come in two flavours, those which teach the fundamental physics underlying the rest of the course - Relativity, Principles of Quantum Mechanics, Statistical Physics and Astrophysical Fluid Dynamics - and those which apply these concepts to particular astronomical subject areas - Topics in Astrophysics, Physical Cosmology, Stellar Dynamics and Structure of Galaxies and Structure and Evolution of Stars.
+These lecture courses come in two flavours, those which teach the fundamental physics underlying the rest of the course - Relativity, Principles of Quantum Mechanics, Statistical Physics and Astrophysical Fluid Dynamics - and those which apply these concepts to particular astronomical subject areas - Physics of Astrophysics, Physical Cosmology, Stellar Dynamics and Structure of Galaxies and Structure and Evolution of Stars.

 Four lecture courses are unique to Astrophysics.
 The rest are courses shared with Part II Mathematics or Physics.
 In the Michaelmas Term one of the courses (Topics in Contemporary Astrophysics) plays the dual role of introducing students to a range of exciting topics in contemporary astrophysics and developing abilities in physical reasoning and order of magnitude estimates in an astronomical context.
 The other courses are foundation courses in Quantum Mechanics (in the Maths Department) and Structure and Evolution of Stars.
 In the Lent Term there are five courses, Astrophysical Fluid Dynamics (shared with Physics), Galactic Dynamics, Physical Cosmology at IoA, Statistical Physics and Relativity (in the Maths Department).
 In addition to the lectures, students must choose between two options.
 One option is an extended essay on a topic which is selected from a list of approved titles provided during the Michaelmas term.
 Advisory sessions are offered for the essays, which must be submitted early in the Easter term.
 The other option is that students instead complete computational projects from those offered by Part II of the Mathematics Tripos.
 However, for Part II Astrophysics students, there are two major differences from those taking Part II Mathematics.